digitalronin/mysql-replicator/README.md

 Tool to setup a mysql replication slave by copying data and master status from a remote mysql master over ssh.

+USAGE

+    mysql_slaver enslave --database=DATABASE --master-host=MASTER_HOST --replication-password=REPLICATION_PASSWORD --replication-user=REPLICATION_USER

 ASSUMPTIONS/PRE-REQUISITES

 * localhost is configured as a mysql replication slave
 * the current localhost user can ssh to the db master
 * your mysql administrator user is called 'root', locally and on the db master
+* root user has the same password on this host and the master server
 * mysql is on the local user''s path
 * mysql and mysqldump are on the remote ssh user''s path
 * replication permissions from the local host to the db master are already setup